-- 1. a) A disability level of 20 or more - b) Proven disability or a chronic condition that will land you with additional costs when abroad
+- 1. a) A degree of disablity of 20 or more - b) A proven disability or chronic condition giving rise to additional financial requirements while abroad

-You can prove your disability level by submitting either a ruling by the competent authority (e.g. the state welfare office) or an ID for the severely disabled.
+You can prove your degree of disability by submitting either a ruling by the competent authority (e.g. the state welfare office) or an ID for the severely disabled.

-A chronic condition or a proven disability must be demonstrated by a medical certificate that also confirms that the condition will result in additional costs when you are abroad.
+A chronic condition or proven disability must be documented by a medical certificate that also confirms that the condition will result in additional costs when you are abroad.